kenweechin/BREW-RIGHT/README.md

     * The background on the contact page is using a white tone image with a cup of coffee placing on a table.
 The purpose of this is to create a relaxing ambience for the user.
     * The landing page image on the how to order page is using a significant ORDER sign board to show the purpose of the page to the user.
 * Color Scheme
     * The main colors of the website (except the images) used are generally in white tone.
-This is because all the images used on the website are generally in an earthy tone, since the products are coffee based.
+This is because all the images used on the website are generally in an earthy tone since the products are coffee based.
 Hence, the colors of the images themselves are sufficient to yield colors that able to enrich the website.
     * The main home navigation link, which situated at the top middle of all pages, name: BREW RIGHT, is colored in dark purple, to make the website's brand stand out from the others navigation link.
     * Dark green is used for the top page of navigation links when the user hovers over the links to present a great contrast to the white tone background.
     * The navigation links are showing a light green color when the user is on that particular page, to present which page the user is currently on.